Rookie angler makes history at Bassmaster Elite on St. Lawrence River - NewsBreak

 Przekurat started the event with his biggest catch and a final weight of 26 pounds, 13 ounces.
 He then added 25-8 on the second day, which sent him into the Semifinal on Saturday.

-In addition to making historical catches, Przekurat also became the youngest Elite Series champion at 23 years and 26 days old.
+In addition to making historical catches, Przekurat also became the youngest Elite Series champion at 23 years and 26 days old.1000 Islands Charity Poker Run returns to support North Country children

 Canadian Angler Cory Johnson also exceeded 100 pounds with his catches over the four-day period.
 He was technically first to enter the “Century Club” and took second place overall with a weight of 100-5.